 Hardaway led YSU to a 15-14 record YSU in his first season, which was the program's best mark in 13 years.
 The Penguins won more matches in 2012 than they did in their previous three seasons combined, and their 10-win improvement tied for the 10th-best improvement in the country.
 Further, their 99-spot improvement in the RPI was 15th-best in the country.

-The Penguins lost the first match of the season in five sets to immediately hint at an uptick in competitiveness, and they got a huge confidence boost after taking a set from Michigan State the next day on Aug.
-25. Hardaway got his first victory on the YSU bench against McNeese State later that afternoon, and the Penguins went on to win eight straight matches.
+Hardaway got his first victory on the YSU bench against McNeese State on Aug.
+25, and the Penguins went on to win eight straight matches.
 That was tied for the third-longest winning streak in school history, and, more impressively, it represented more victories than the program had posted in the previous two seasons combined.

 The Guins finished the non-conference season with a 10-4 record, and a 5-9 mark in Horizon League play earned them a spot on the conference tournament.
 It was their first tournament appearance since 2008.

 On the individual level, Missy Hundelt earned All-Horizon League honors as a right-side hitter.
 A two-time Offensive Player of the Week, Hundelt ranked fourth in the league in kills per set while ranking fifth in double-doubles.
-A vastly-improved Cavanaugh led the Horizon League with 1.23 blocks per set, and she set a new school record with 13 block assists against UIC on Sept.
-28. She was part of a middle-blocker unit that was leaps and bounds better than it was in 2011.
+A vastly-improved Cavanaugh led the Horizon League with 1.23 blocks per set.
+She was part of a middle-blocker unit that was leaps and bounds better than it was in 2011.

 Hardaway came to Youngstown State having been on the bench for 344 victories at the Division I level.
 He was most recently an assistant at Bowling Green, and he spent his career developing ties in Ohio and throughout the Midwest.